[Updated 07 June 2025]

 There are three main ways of getting to Mdina from this area.

-For €2.50, you can travel from Sliema to Mdina, in a reliable, fun, authentic, cheap way.
-(It is much faster than the public transport.
-Less crowded.
-Less stops.)
+For €5, you can travel from Sliema to Mdina, in a fun, authentic, and cheap way.

-It runs every Monday, Wednesday, Friday.
+It runs every Wednesday, and Friday.

 Many of the aforementioned bus stops have a bus stop with the same name, but on the other side of the road.
 So it's very important that you wait at the bus stop on the land side, and not the sea side.